 Common Embezzlement Defenses

-Facing embezzlement charges can be overwhelming, but there are several defenses your attorney can use to challenge the prosecution’s case.
-Below are some common defenses we may mount on your behalf.
+There are several defenses an attorney may use to challenge the prosecution’s case.
+Below are some common defenses we may prepare on your behalf.

 In addition to embezzlement, you may also face related charges such as racketeering and wire fraud.
 These federal offenses carry more severe penalties, highlighting the need for an experienced defense attorney.